Motionhouse

+Motionhouse is a British dance-circus company based in Royal Leamington Spa, Warwickshire, founded in 1988.

 History

-Motionhouse was commissioned to produce a spectacular outdoor event which formed part of the opening weekend celebrations of the London 2012 Festival in the West Midlands.
-The Voyage was created in partnership with Sydney’s aerialists Legs On The Wall.
+Motionhouse was commissioned to produce an outdoor event, forming part of the opening weekend celebrations of the London 2012 Festival in the West Midlands.
+The Voyage was created in partnership with Sydney's aerialists Legs On The Wall.
 The Voyage featured film from Logela Multimedia, a life-size oceangoing liner and a cast of hundreds.
-The Voyage was produced by Birmingham Hippodrome and was performed in Victoria Square, Birmingham from 21–24 June 2012.
+The Voyage was produced by Birmingham Hippodrome and was performed in Victoria Square, Birmingham from 21 to 24 June 2012.

-An enormous ship will sail into the centre of Victoria Square, Birmingham, docking itself beside the city’s Town Hall.
-High above the people who gather to look at this marvel, dancers and aerialists appear in the ship’s rigging – the voyage begins.

-The Voyage will be one of five large-scale events commissioned for the London 2012 Festival.
-The Voyage is a story that explores what this means for us all: departures and arrivals, hopes and fears, expectations and disappointments.
+An enormous ship sailed into the centre of Victoria Square, Birmingham, docking itself beside the city's Town Hall.
+High above the people who gathered to look at this marvel, dancers and aerialists appear in the ship's rigging – the voyage began.
+The Voyage was a large-scale event commissioned for the London 2012 Festival.
+The Voyage is a story that explores departures and arrivals, hopes and fears, expectations and disappointments.

-Professional dancers and aerialists will join forces with a huge amateur choir, live musicians and over 140 community performers to transform the Square and tell the story.
+Professional dancers and aerialists joined with an amateur choir, live musicians and over 140 community performers to present the show in Victoria Square.
 In the run up to The Voyage Motionhouse will be running a participatory project called Quest which offers young people from the West Midlands the chance to be part of the London 2012 celebrations.
 From March 2012 Motionhouse will be creating material with 8 community groups which they will then go on to perform in The Voyage.